TorbenBergh/Boiler_Forecasting_ML_Models/README.md

 Three Code Files:
-  -MultilayerPerceptron (training and testing code and plotting code) -EncoderDecoderRNN (training and testing code) -Simulation (optimisation and saving code)
+  -MultilayerPerceptron (training and testing code and plotting code) -EncoderDecoderRNN (training and testing code) -DE_Simulation (optimisation and saving code)

+Note that these jupyter notebooks have no outputs displayed, since information cannot be shared from the operational data.